fifth-postulate/finding-the-planets/book/src/finding/brightness.md

 Still not perfect, but it is better than nothing.

 In order to filter out the unwanted background we are going to need to know the average.
-We already no the sum, we just calculated it, so the average can be determined by
+We already know the sum, we just calculated it, so the average can be determined by

 ```rust